Fence FAQs

 Do the fence posts get concreted into the ground?

 Almost every type of fence R&T Fence Company installs will have posts that are concreted into the ground.
 This includes most chain link, wood, vinyl and aluminum fence posts.
-Split rail fence posts do not get concreted into the ground unless they are gate posts.
+Split rail fence posts do not get concreted into the ground.
+However, split rail gate posts do.

 Who gets the good side of the fence?